laurentkempe/blog/source/_drafts/dotnet-aspire-and-dev-container.md

 The `postStartCommand` section defines the command that is run each time the container starts.
 In this case, we are trusting the development certificates.

 Finally, the `customizations` section defines the customizations that are applied to the container.
-In this case, we are installing the C# extension for Visual Studio Code, and the GitHub Copilot extensions.
+In this case, we are installing the C# extension for Visual Studio Code and the GitHub Copilot extensions.

 # Using the Dev Container in Rider or Gateway

 {% alert warning %}
 For this blog post, I used Rider 2025.1 EAP 7, which is the Early Access Program version.
 It seems to fix an issue I had with `onCreateCommand`.
-On previous versions, the .NET Aspire templates were not installed.
+In previous versions, the .NET Aspire templates were not installed.
 {% endalert %}

 Start Rider or JetBrains Gateway, select Remote Development / Dev Containers, then click on **New Dev Container** and open your project.

 ![JetBrains Rider New Dev Container](/images/2025/dotnet-aspire_jetbrains-rider-new-devcontainer.png)

-Select **From Local Project** then **Rider** and the path of your devcontainer.json file and click on the **Build Container and Continue** button.
+Select **From Local Project**, then **Rider** and the path of your devcontainer.json file, and click on the **Build Container and Continue** button.

 ![JetBrains Gateway New Dev Container from local project](/images/2025/dotnet-aspire_jetbrains-rider-dev-containers.png)